harshmriduhash/Ask-AI/README.md

 # Ask Ai

-This is a simple MERN application that I'm making for my college project.
+This is a simple MERN application that I'm making.
+Just a basic version yet

 ## Features